 Brookside Gardens is Montgomery County's incomparable, award-winning 50-acre public display garden located within Wheaton Regional Park.
-Included in the gardens are several distinct areas: Aquatic Garden, Azalea Garden, Butterfly Garden, Children's Garden, Rose Garden, Japanese Style Garden, Trial Garden, Rain Garden and the Woodland Walk.
+Included in the gardens are several distinct areas: Aquatic Garden, Azalea Garden, Butterfly Garden, Children's Garden, Rose Garden, Japanese Style Garden with labyrinth, Trial Garden, Rain Garden and the Woodland Walk.
 The Formal Gardens areas include a Perennial Garden, Yew Garden, the Maple Terrace, and Fragrance Garden.
 Brookside Gardens also feature two conservatories for year-round enjoyment.

 The glass-covered Conservatories house a large tropical plant collection as well as provide seasonal plant color displays that include spring, summer, fall, and holiday shows.
 They are also used for special exhibits such as the Wings of Fancy Live Butterfly Exhibit.
 The garden surrounding the Conservatories displays a collection of unusual conifers and ground covers as well as several specimen trees.
 Adjacent to the Conservatories is a Rain Garden.